 - Nerve damage, eg by poisons or in prostate cancer by radical prostatectomy or

 The basis is the detailed collection of the anamnesis (previous history) in order to limit the number of possible causes.
-This includes questions about taking medication, the psychological situation and sex life.
+This includes questions about taking medication, the psychological situation and intimate life.

 Because the cardiovascular risk of sexual activity among those affected by ED is increased, the diagnosis also aims to assign the affected person to a corresponding risk class, possibly with the help of a cardiologist or internist.
 Thus, in the case of high risk (eg unstable angina pectoris = “chest tightness”), the intake of PDE-5 inhibitors is generally prohibited.
 At low risk, however, a trial with these drugs may be considered without further investigation.